isaacnmm/pestpolicy-hugo2XX/content/posts/best-terrariums-for-snakes/index.md

 https://www.youtube.com/watch?v=SGKsLKUIEfM
 ## [**7.
 Exo Terra 24x 18x 12 All Glass Reptile Terrarium**](https://www.amazon.com/dp/B008N9LRCK/?tag=p-policy-20)

-This stylish terrarium looks impressive for indoor d�cor.
+This stylish terrarium looks impressive for indoor dcor.
 Its short design completed with glass walls makes it a pretty piece for your home improvement projects.
 - Unlike the tall Exo Terra terrarium, this one gives you a landscape view of your snake pet similar to a TV set screen.
 - The background at the back of this terrarium mimics a typical natural rock habitat for snakes.
 Also included is a provision for climbing.
 The snake bedding and burrowing dens are not included in this product.
 But they are available at an extremely affordable price.